ANALYZE – Analytics Platforms

 Success Stories with Data Analytics Software

 It’s hard to believe something that we haven’t seen yet.
-And so we bring to the table some evidence that prove companies using data analytics software reaped the benefits of using them.
+And so we bring to the table some evidence that proves companies using data analytics software reaped the benefits of using them.

 Adobe

-For almost four decades, Adobe has continually renovated digital content creation and management.
+Adobe has continually renovated digital content creation and management for almost four decades.
 To sustain their efforts in seeking user engagement about their products, they partnered with Microsoft Azure and Microsoft Dynamics 365 in 2016.

 The company used Adobe Analytics Cloud to gather data from different sources and define the data collected.
-By linking the platform with Power BI, their analysts were able to build interactive dashboards that work seamlessly with Azure.
+By linking the platform with Power BI, their analysts could build interactive dashboards that work seamlessly with Azure.

-In one year, Adobe Analytics can handle 100 trillion transactions with its customers.
+Adobe Analytics can handle 100 trillion transactions with its customers in one year.
 But by infusing Power BI, analysts can use its service to extract deep data from multiple sources and pick content packs.

 Hewlett Packard (HP)

-Specializing in computer hardware and services, HP accommodates 48 million PCs in a year, serving more than a billion customers across 170 countries.
+Specializing in computer hardware and services, HP accommodates 48 million PCs annually, serving over a billion customers across 170 countries.

 To strengthen their sales team, HP tasked ExcelHelp to find solutions to improve their team working on a client.
 Their problem was that they were only using catalogs when selling the servers.
 This situation prompted them to seek a multi-purpose Excel that can do the following: